wand88/StarterPack/README.md

 5. Additional, **[img folder](../master/img)** for images and favicons, already linked inside index.html.

 ### Steps to take:
---In order to just download this repository, extract it on your laptop/pc, and everything to start working well, I will explain the setup and tools I use for coding.
+In order to just download this repository, extract it on your laptop/pc, and everything to start working well, I will explain the setup and tools I use for coding.

 1. Laptop/PC setup I have: